-Up at the crack of dawn for the second day in a row to rack up some more miles on the road.
+Up at the crack of dawn for the second day in a row to rack up some more miles on the road to see Stirling, Glencoe and Fort William.

 It was then off to drive through Stirling, a place where I had a more extensive stay in 1992.
 We managed to stop for a few moments to get a few photos of the impressive Stirling Castle.